 2. Setting up Compatibility Properties

 Compatibility can be set up easily in the ASP.NET Maker project.
 ASP.NET Maker can load the ASP.NET Report Maker project, set up above properties automatically and load the menu items from the ASP.NET Report Maker project to the ASP.NET Maker project.
 Since ASP.NET Maker will update your ASP.NET Report Maker project, to avoid overwriting each other, you should save your ASP.NET Report Maker project and close ASP.NET Report Maker first.
-Then in ASP.NET Maker, open the Menu Editor, click the [Import] button in the toolbar, select your ASP.NET Report Maker project, then click [OK].
+Then in ASP.NET Maker, open the Menu Editor, click the [Import] button in the toolbar, select your ASP.NET Report Maker project (v7.0 or later), then click [OK].
 The imported menu items will be represented by orange icons, you can then re-arrange the display order of the menu items if necessary.

 If you open your report project again in ASP.NET Report Maker and click [Tools] -> [Compatibility Properties], you should see that ASP.NET Maker has changed some settings for compatibility: